 - Strengthening the connections between food, health, natural resource protection, economic development and the agricultural community

 - Researching, analyzing and reporting on information about the local food system

 - Advocating for and advising on food system and food policy implementation

 - Promoting and providing education on food system issues

-In September 2016, the Washtenaw County Food Policy Council approved a policy agenda, outlining and summarizing our goals to support healthy, fair, affordable and sustainable food in Washtenaw County.
-Policy agenda items span from issues to increasing food access in the county to preserving land for agriculture, to ensuring fair wages for food and farm workers.
+In July 2014, the Washtenaw County Food Policy Council approved a policy agenda, outlining and summarizing goals to support healthy, fair, affordable and sustainable food in Washtenaw County.
+Policy agenda items span issues from increasing food access to preserving land for agriculture to ensuring fair wages for food and farm workers.

 The policy agenda organizes the work of the Washtenaw County Food Policy Council by spheres of influence–from schools and institutions, to municipalities, to county government, to state and federal government–change at all of these levels is critical to ensure a more sustainable and economically viable food system.

 In September 2016, an updated version of the policy agenda was approved.